jbadge/jbadge/README.md

 ### Hi, I'm Jeremy <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>

 I am a technology nerd who has been passionate about tech my entire life.
-I graduated with a degree in physics, but my love for coding in college led me to shift my career path.
+I graduated with a degree in physics, but my love for coding in college led me to continue down that path.
 I am dedicated to self-improvement and continuous learning.
 When I'm not in front of my computer, I enjoy working out and playing board games.

 Looking for a team where I can continue to develop my abilities.
 I've developed my frontend skills (HTML/CSS, React.js, TypeScript) over the past couple of years.
 Prior to learning full-stack, my experience was in STEM projects, mostly using Python and C++.
 My favorite language is the one I’ve used most recently.